Message from the Chair

 The Scientific Liaison Coalition (SLC) was established to foster stronger scientific collaboration to promote human health.
 Our core guiding principle is that increased collaboration among scientists across sectors (academia, industry, government) and spanning diverse disciplines drives scientific progress that directly improves public and environmental health.

 Work group activities are fundamental for SLC development.
-Some challenging issues are in discussion as the implementation of NAMs in the regulatory sector, the future of animal models, psychedelic and cannabis use, and developmental and reproductive toxicology, environmental contaminants in psychedelics and cannabis, and challenges in communicating the exposure-related risk of psychedelics and cannabis, among others.
+Some challenging issues are in discussion, such as the implementation of NAMs in the regulatory sector, the future of animal models, psychedelic and cannabis use, and developmental and reproductive toxicology, environmental contaminants in psychedelics and cannabis, and challenges in communicating the exposure-related risk of psychedelics and cannabis, among others.

 SLC’s activities only happen thanks to the voluntary commitment, expertise, and enthusiasm of its members’ representatives

-As the newly appointed SLC Chair, as of May 2025, I extend my sincere gratitude to my predecessors for their dedication and hard work in maintaining a strong and active SLC.
+As the newly appointed SLC Chair, as of May 2026, I extend my sincere gratitude to my predecessors for their dedication and hard work in maintaining a strong and active SLC.
 I am committed to serving the best interests of our members and their representatives to the fullest of my ability.

 Best regards,

-Chair (2025–2026), Science Liaison Coalition
+Chair (2026–2027), Science Liaison Coalition